KolmogorovLab/Severus/README.md

 ```
 --threads               number of threads [8]
 --min-support           minimum number of reads supporting a breakpoint [3]
+--vaf-thr               variant allele frequency threshold for SVs
 --TIN-ratio             tumor in normal ratio [0.01]
 --min-mapq              minimum mapping quality for aligned segment [10]
---max-genomic-len       maximum length of genomic segment to form connected components [50000]
+--max-genomic-len       maximum length of genomic segment to form connected components [2Mb]
 --min-sv-size           minimum SV size to be reported [50]
 --min-reference-flank   minimum distance between a breakpoint and reference ends [10000]
 --write-alignments      write read alignments to file
 --bp-cluster-size       maximum distance in bp cluster [50]
---output-all            outputs FAIL SVs in addition to PASS SVs
 --write-collapsed-dup   outputs a bed file with identified collapsed duplication regions
 --no-ins-seq            do not output insertion sequences to the vcf file
+--resolve-overlaps      resolve overlaps between split alignments.
---inbetween-ins         report unmapped insertions around breakpoints
+--between-junction-ins  report unmapped insertions around breakpoints
---only-somatic          omits germline outputs in the somatic mode
---output_LOH            outputs a bed file with predicted LOH regions
---tra-to-ins            converts insertions to translocations if mapping is known
+--single-bp             to add hanging breakpoints
 --output-read-ids       outputs read IDs for support reads
+--use-supplementary-tag to use HP tag in supplementary alignments.
+Need to be added if HiPhase or LongPhase is used for haplotagging.
 ```

 ## Benchmarking Severus and other SV callers